rromasshkaCEU/iii-rrCEUpractices/1st/README.md

 # iii-rrCEUpractices
-# Practice 1 by Roman Mixhkovskyi
+# Practice 1 by Roman Michkovskyi